-In this essay, you are responding to the question, “Why PA?”
-To write a compelling essay, take some time to reflect on this question.
-After reading the essay below, you’ll understand why this student was accepted into a PA program.
-The student has given permission for it to be shared publicly.
-All personal identifiers or details have been removed to protect the privacy of the student.
+The following successful essay responds to the question, “Why PA?”
+After reading this essay, you’ll understand why this candidate was accepted into a PA program.
+The individual has given permission for their essay to be shared publicly.
+All personal identifiers and details have been removed to protect their privacy.

 I was nine years old and in the middle of Mrs. Russell’s third grade class when my stomach began to itch uncontrollably.
 I remember thinking to myself, “Did I get bitten by a bug?”
 Completely distracted by the incessant itching, I asked Mrs. Russell if I could go to the nurse’s office.
 When the nurse lifted my shirt, I saw the biggest “bug bites” I had ever seen covering the majority of my stomach.
 She quickly called my mom who took me to several different doctors as the “bug bites” continued to spread all over my body.
 None of the doctors could figure out what was wrong with me until I saw a Dermatology PA.
 He immediately diagnosed me with a delayed allergic reaction.
 He gave me a medication that almost immediately made the hives disappear.
 I no longer struggled to open my eyes!
 It was like magic!
 To this day, I still have no idea what caused that allergic reaction, but I am grateful for this experience because it introduced me to a PA who continued to touch my life and cultivate my interest in medicine and healthcare.